adobe-type-tools/psautohint/doc/AC.md

    is between 0 and 30 degrees the points are forced to be colinear.

 8. If there is a sharp angle, greater than 140 degrees, the angle will be blunted by adding another point.
-There's a comment that says as of version 2.21 this blunting will not occur.
+There’s a comment that says as of version 2.21 this blunting will not occur.

 9. Count and save number of subpaths for each path element.